wearecollins/MMI_Interactives/Sharing/README.md

 First we need to set up the ability to post media to Tumblr and Facebook.
 These instructions were current as of May 2016.

+0. Ensure your server has a publicly-accessible URL
+  - The token-fetching server binds to port 8012.
+Make sure requests are forwarded to the appropriate port before continuing.
+  - If your computer or network configuration make this impractical, read through [using ngrok](../Readme.md#using-ngrok)
 1. Set up a Facebook App ([below](#facebook)) and Tumblr App ([below](#tumblr))
 2. Follow the instructions for the [Token Fetching Service](fetchToken/)